N4ims/hotel-system/.github/ISSUE_TEMPLATE/technical-default-template.md

 ---
 name: Technical Default Template
-about: Use this template for all technical related issues.
+about: Use this for technical issues.
 title: "[TECHNICAL ISSUE]"
 labels: technical-related
 assignees: ''